 Although Russian laws and regulations in this area are rather strict and do not provide for much flexibility, the frequency allocation procedure has been simplified in certain ways.

 For instance, very small aperture terminal stations operating in the Ka-band and Ku-band do not require individual decisions of the Frequency Commission provided that certain technical requirements and limitations are met (under Decree of the Frequency Commission No. 10-06-01-3, dated 19 February 2010, and Decree No. 10-06-01-2, dated 19 February 2014).

 However, despite the above, this area is quite heavily regulated and does not provide much room for manoeuvre.
-As regards the growing demand for spectrum for the next-generation services, the Russian governmental authorities are still reluctant to shift their priorities from the state interests to the development of new technologies.
-For instance, in August 2019, the state authorities refused to 'clear' 3.,4–3.8 GHz frequencies for 5G developing technologies by keeping them at the disposal of the Ministry of Defence and the Russian Federal Space Agency.
+As regards the growing demand for spectrum for next-generation services, the Russian governmental authorities are still reluctant to shift their priorities from the interests of the state to the development of new technologies.

 iii Broadband and next-generation mobile spectrum use

 General rules apply to the allocation of spectrum for next-generation mobile services, and all necessary authorisations for such services are normally granted via tenders.

 For instance, while deploying 4G infrastructure in Russia, several major mobile communication network operators and state-owned telecommunication companies expressed strong interest in building their own 4G networks, which resulted in a strong conflict of interests in the Russian telecom market that involved communication authorities at all levels, the FAS and top state officials.

 As a result, four Russian telecommunication operators have been granted authorisations for 4G services in Russia.